ci-and-cd/maven-build-opts-local/README.md

 # maven-build-opts-local
-CI options and config files for repositories hosted on local git service
+CI options and config files for projects hosted on and deploy to local repository

 This is a template repository.